General Information

 Approval of Flyers from Outside Organizations

-Flyers, announcements, or advertisements from outside organizations may be distributed to students under limited circumstances.
+Under limited circumstances, flyers, announcements, or advertisements from outside organizations may be distributed to students.
 No materials advertising or promoting the interests of any commercial or political agency, individual, or corporation shall be distributed.
 Approval for material distribution is completed by the Superintendent’s Office.
-In order to have permission to distribute information to school buildings, the organization must be a public service agency, such as the park district, a social service organization, or a not-for-profit organization.
-If approved, a bundle of 25 flyers could be delivered to each school building for placement in the public brochure rack.
+In order to have permission to distribute information to school buildings, the organization must be a public service agency, such as a park district, a social service organization, or a not-for-profit organization.
 This information is distributed as a service to families, but District 96 does not sanction or attest to the quality of any program offered by an outside organization.
 The flyer, announcement, or advertisement must clearly state that the program being offered is in no way affiliated or associated with District 96.

 Solicitation of Funds or Donations